Emily Harris

-Emily Harris (born February 11, 1947 as Emily Montague Schwartz) was, along with her husband William Harris (1945–), a member of the Symbionese Liberation Army (SLA), an American left-wing terrorist group involved in murder, kidnapping, and bank robberies.
+Emily Harris (born February 11, 1947, as Emily Montague Schwartz) was, along with her husband William Harris (b.
+1945), a member of the Symbionese Liberation Army (SLA), an American left-wing terrorist group involved in murder, kidnapping, and bank robberies.
 In the 1970s, she was convicted of kidnapping Patty Hearst.

 In 2003, she was convicted of murder in the second degree for being the shooter in a 1975 slaying that occurred while she and other SLA members were robbing a bank in California.
 She was sentenced to eight years in prison for the murder.

 Early life

 Born in Baltimore, Maryland, and raised in Clarendon Hills, Illinois, Emily Montague Schwartz was the daughter of Frederick Schwartz, an engineer, and his wife, and had a middle-class upbringing.
-She graduated from Indiana University with a bachelor's degree in language arts.
+She graduated from Indiana University Bloomington with a bachelor's degree in language arts.

 Founding the Symbionese Liberation Army

 She married William Harris, whom she had met at Indiana University in Bloomington.
-They moved to Berkeley, California in 1973, traveling with friends Gary Atwood and Angela Atwood.
+They moved to Berkeley, California, in 1973, traveling with friends Gary Atwood and Angela Atwood.
 They soon joined a left-wing group organized through the university in Berkeley that, among other things, visited inmates in prisons in northern California to tutor them and prepare them for life outside.
 Late that year the Harrises met an escaped prisoner, Donald DeFreeze, who was staying with white leftist activists in Berkeley.

 He and Patricia Soltysik, a white woman also called Mizmoon, co-founded what became the Symbionese Liberation Army, a leftist group that promoted joining all the progressive causes.
 Other founding members were Nancy Ling Perry, Joe Remiro, Russ Little, Willie Wolfe, Angela Atwood, Thero Wheeler, and Camilla Hall.
 Rejecting the group's plans for armed confrontations, Wheeler left in the fall.
 DeFreeze was the only remaining Black member.
 Remiro was Latino; all the others were white.
 The Harrises, also white, joined the group.

 Emily Harris and the others took noms de guerre as SLA soldiers: hers was 'Yolanda'.
-On November 6, the SLA committed its first public act, the assassination of Marcus Foster, Oakland, California school superintendent and the first black superintendent of any major public school system.
+On November 6, the SLA committed its first public act, the assassination of Marcus Foster, Oakland, California, school superintendent and the first black superintendent of any major public school system.
 SLA activists mistakenly thought Foster had approved a plan to require student identification cards for Oakland high schools, which they denounced as fascist, thinking they could recruit followers by their action.
 But Foster was popular in the black community, and people were outraged at his murder.

 In February 1974 SLA members kidnapped Patty Hearst, a college student and one of the heirs to the Hearst newspaper empire.
 This action attracted much more media attention, as did the group's demands that Hearst's family provide compensation to the poor in California as a kind of ransom.